Covid-19 coronavirus: 50,000 businesses apply for Govt loans; spending down 11 per cent - Finance Minister Grant Robertson

 Robertson said economic activity was picking up, with retail spending down around 11 per cent in the latest figures available, which was below the same time last year but significantly ahead of what it was earlier in the lockdown.

-In the last week 1606 people had applied for the job seeker benefit, which was "distressing" for the people involved, but there were signs that the rise was slowing compared to earlier weeks.
+In the past week, 1606 people had applied for the job seeker benefit, which was "distressing" for the people involved, but there were signs that the rise was slowing compared to earlier weeks.
 Since the start of lockdown around 43,000 people had signed up for job seeker.
 MSD had told him that the number of people seeking food grants was falling.

 $10.9b paid out in wage subsidies